Authorization as a service for your Node.js apps

 Aserto runs a hosted authorizer as a service, which is great for development, since you don’t have to stand anything up to get started with adding authorization to your application.

-For production deployments, you should deploy Aserto’s Edge Authorizer right next to your application, either as a sidecar or a microservice in the same cluster or subnet.
-Aserto’s control plane automatically syncs all of the user, resource, and policy data to the Edge Authorizer, so it is ready to make lightning-fast authorization decisions for your Node.js application.
+For production deployments, you should deploy the authorizer right next to your application, either as a sidecar or a microservice in the same cluster or subnet.
+Aserto’s control plane automatically syncs all of the user, resource, and policy data to connected authorizers in near real-time, so it is has the most up-to-date data to make lightning-fast authorization decisions for your Node.js application.

 Auditing authorization decisions

-Aserto keeps record of every authorization decision in a decision log for easy auditing from the control plane.
-Decision logs can be streamed or batched up into your favorite log analysis tool.
+Aserto automatically captures a record of every authorization decision in a decision log.
+These logs can be streamed or batched up into your favorite log analysis tool or SIEM.
 Aserto makes this data available to applications in two ways:

 1. A set of bucket storage objects you can download